houlz0507/linux-xoclv2/Documentation/fpga/xrt.rst

 loading the user compiled FPGA binary.

 For DFX to work properly, physical partitions require strict HW compatibility with each other.
 Every physical partition has two interface UUIDs: the *parent* UUID and the *child* UUID.
-For simple single stage platforms, Shell → User forms parent child relationship.
+For simple single stage platforms, Shell → User forms the parent child relationship.

 .. note::
    Partition compatibility matching is a key design component of the Alveo platforms